maxto/qapi/README.md

 Qapi provides a collection of low-level functions for quantitative analysis in finance.
 The package aims to optimize metrics for local data analysis, shiny web app or plumber-based microservice.
 Code is minimal with a limited packages dependency and basic input requirements.
 No missing values handling.

-The package can be easily applied to `matrix`, `data.frame`, `data.table`, `list`, etc. with `apply` family functions or other packages, working on vectors and matrices.
+The package can be easily applied to `matrix`, `data.frame`, `data.table`, `list`, etc. with `apply` family of functions or custom helpers.
+It works with vectors and matrices.

 Functions are implemented in pure R, for big data manipulation is advisable to use parallelization or C-based calculations.